vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 ```

 **Rules**:
-- **ONE RULE PER REVIEW COMMENT**: Each review comment MUST reference exactly ONE rule/issue.
-If the same code location has multiple problems, create SEPARATE review comments — one for each issue.
-Never combine multiple issues into a single review comment.
+- **ONE ISSUE = ONE COMMENT**: Each review comment MUST contain exactly ONE issue from ONE section.
+Do NOT group multiple issues into a single comment, even if they are in the same file or same line.
+Do NOT mix findings from different sections (e.g., a SLOW-xx issue and a Section 3 runtime exception MUST be two separate comments).
+If a code location triggers 3 different issues, produce 3 separate review comments.
 - Do NOT produce vague warnings like "this query may be slow" without specifying which join/filter is the problem, which index is missing, and what the fix is.
 - **Impact must be quantified** where possible: estimate table sizes, row multiplication factors, or memory consumption.
 "Millions of rows" is better than "many rows".
 "500MB heap consumed loading 2M rows of 4 columns" is better than "high memory usage".
 - **Fix must include code** for Critical and High issues.
 A textual description alone is insufficient.